MG977/GIS4schools-RS/rs_imageanalysis.rst

 .. math:: Overall\ accuracy=\frac{65+81+85+90}{434}=74.0 \%
 	:label: eqacc2

-**Producer’s accuracy** |br|
+**b.
+Producer’s accuracy** |br|
 Suppose we want to quantify the proportion of correct predictions for each of the real-world land cover class. *In other words, for a given land cover class in the real world, how many testing samples are labelled correctly in the classified map?* |br|
 This is the accuracy from the point of view of the mapmaker (the producer).
-It called is called **producer’s accuracy** (also recall) and is usually expressed as a percent, with 0% being a perfect misclassification and 100% being a perfect classification:
+It called is called **producer’s accuracy** and is usually expressed as a percent, with 0% being a perfect misclassification and 100% being a perfect classification:

 .. math:: Producer\prime s\ accuracy\ for\ class\ i=\frac{number\ of\ testing\ samples\ being\ correctly\ classified\ in\ class\ i}{total\ number\ of\ testing\ sample\ in\ column\ i}
 	:label: eqacc3